ttntm/ttntm/src/blog/20-learnings-watch3r.md

 ### Composition API is a Game Changer

 I didn't use Vue 2 for a very long time - I've only built 2 or 3 demo applications and 2 real applications with it, so I wouldn't call myself an expert on that matter at all.
 However, I immediately noticed how much cleaner using the Composition API and its `setup()` function felt.
 You import what you need and `return{}` what's necessary.
-Inside of `setup()`, things are allowed to follow the flow you deem appropriate and that makes them feel a lot less convoluted than they felt using `data()`, `methods()`, etc. in Vue 2.
+Inside `setup()`, things are allowed to follow the flow you deem appropriate and that makes them feel a lot less convoluted than they felt using `data()`, `methods()`, etc. in Vue 2.

 This {% ext "list view", "https://codeberg.org/ttntm/watch3r/src/branch/master/src/views/List.vue" %} could be considered WATCH3R's "heart".
 It's pretty easy to understand what it does, even though it's complex in its functionality (providing both the watchlist and the journal view) and also pieces together a ton of other components.

 Getting to the state of things you can see in the linked code took a while though.
-At first, I had separate components for each list mode (one for the watchlist, one for the journal) but that felt like an anti-pattern quickly.
+At first, I had separate components for each list mode (one for the watchlist, one for the journal) but that felt like an antipattern quickly.
 The "key" to making a shared list view component work properly though, was adding a `:key` property to the router view in order for Vue to completely re-render the shared component when navigating between list views.
 There was also a lot of logic concerning the modals in the component which I eventually extracted and put into Vuex (more on that below).

 As you can see it now, it's immediately evident that there are dependencies to both `route` and `store` in this view - none of this is hidden behind abstractions (i.e. what `mapGetters` etc. used to do) and looking at the `return{}` statement, it's also quite obvious which data and/or functions are relevant for the view and which ones are "just" used internally in `setup()` (i.e. `getListData()`).